-The tradition of Detroit-based football teams playing on Thanksgiving can be traced back all the way to the Detroit Heralds’ 7-0 loss to the Canton Bulldogs in 1917.
+The tradition of Detroit-based football teams playing on Thanksgiving can be traced back to the Detroit Heralds’ 7-0 loss to the Canton Bulldogs in 1917.
 Detroit teams would then play a total of five further games leading up to 1928.

 However, the Lions’ tradition of playing on Thanksgiving began in 1934, their first season after being purchased and moved from being the Portsmouth Spartans to the Detroit Lions.
-The Lions’ owner George A. Richards, along with the NFL, decided to have the Lions play on Thanksgiving in an attempt to boost struggling attendance numbers for the newly relocated franchise.
+The Lions’ owner George A. Richards and the NFL decided to have the Lions play on Thanksgiving to boost struggling attendance numbers for the newly relocated franchise.

 The Lions’ first opponent was their now longtime rivals, the Chicago Bears.
 The Bears at the time had a rich history of playing on Thanksgiving, dating back to 1922.
 At the time, the decision was viewed as nothing more than a gimmick by the Lions.
 However, it would ignite a tradition that has stood the test of time over the past 87 years.

 At the time of the Lions’ first Thanksgiving game, other teams had a much richer tradition with Thanksgiving football than Detroit.
-The Bears had been playing on the date for more than a decade, as had the Chicago Cardinals.
-What was it that allowed the Lions’ tradition to stand the test of time, while the Bears and Cardinals fizzled into sporadic Thanksgiving participants?
+The Bears had been playing on the date for over a decade, as had the Chicago Cardinals.
+What allowed the Lions’ tradition to stand the test of time while the Bears and Cardinals fizzled into sporadic Thanksgiving participants?

-The Lions have now been an ever-present team on Thanksgiving since 1945.
-Their 2021 matchup with the Chicago Bears will be their 76th straight matchup and their 81st in total.
-Their record during that time is a rather mediocre 37-42-2 for a .469 winning percentage.
+The Lions have now been a Thanksgiving staple since 1945.
+Their 2022 matchup with the Buffalo Bills will be their 77th straight matchup and their 82nd in total.
+Their record during that time is a rather mediocre 37-43-2 for a .463 winning percentage.

 The Lions’ record on Thanksgiving has been really up and down in their history.
-Detroit lost their first five games on the holiday, but they went 8-2 the following decade.
+Detroit lost their first five games on Turkey Day, but they went 8-2 the following decade.
 The Lions had a strong run between 1970 and 2000 as they went 19-12.

-Over the course of NFL history, the Lions have played 28 more games than the next-highest team, the Dallas Cowboys.
-Among their 81 NFL games, which teams have been the Lions’ most frequent opposition, and what is their record against those teams?
+Throughout NFL history, Detroit has played 28 more games than the next-highest team, the Dallas Cowboys.
+Among their 81 NFL games, which teams have Detroit played most frequently, and what record do they have against those teams?

-The Lions have played 39 games against the Packers and Bears on Thanksgiving
+The Lions Played 39 Games Against the Packers and Bears on Thanksgiving

-Detroit is present in three of the six most common Thanksgiving matchups in NFL history.
+Detroit has played in three of the six most common Thanksgiving matchups in NFL history.
 The most common of those are the Lions’ 21 matchups against the Green Bay Packers, followed by 18 against the Bears.

-The 2021 matchup between the Bears and Lions will be their 19th meeting on Thanksgiving and the third in the past four seasons.
+The 2021 matchup between the Bears and Lions was the 19th Thanksgiving meeting and the third in the past four seasons.
 The two sides matched up in consecutive seasons between 1934 and 1938, with the Lions winning three and losing two.
-Since then, the two teams have played 13 times, with the Bears holding the overall record at 10-8, including winning the two contests in 2018 and 2019.
+Since then, the two teams have played 13 times, with the Bears holding the overall record at 11-8, including winning three of the last four Thanksgiving matchups.